cloudogu/k8s-ecosystem/docs/development/testing_split_dns_en.md

 To test this scenario, the "split_dns" folder has been prepared for the following procedure:

 - Add entry "192.168.56.1 splittest.local" to your /etc/hosts file
-- Install k8s-CES with the provided setup.json ("splittest.local" beeing the fqdn)
+- Install k8s-CES with an adapted setup.json ("splittest.local" beeing the fqdn and domain)
 - Make sure to create the files split_dns/certs/fullchain.pem and split_dns/certs/privkey.pem:
   - Get fullchain.pem from the cluster
     - kubectl get secret ecosystem-certificate -n ecosystem -o jsonpath='{.data}'|jq -r .[]|head -n1|base64 --decode